My Humidifier Gets Everything Wet: Checks and Solutions

 Conclusion

-It is alright to have a little amount of moisture on the area you have placed the unit.
+It is alright to have a little moisture in the area where you have placed the unit.
 However, if it makes the air in the room feel uncomfortably damp, you need to check it.

 Many people ask: Do humidifiers make the room wet?
 They should not.
-If they do, you should check for the four things that we have mentioned here.
+If they do, you should check out the things that we have mentioned here.